jenna-jordan/git-novice-speedrun/episodes/7_pull-request.md

 :::::::::::::::::::::

 On GitHub, in your `planets` repo, click on the "Pull Requests" tab.

 Then click "New pull request".
 Alternatively, GitHub will see your new branch with recent changes and will prompt you to "Compare & pull request".
 Click this button to also be taken to the new pull request page.

 Make sure that the "base" branch is `main` and the "compare" branch is `pythondev`.

 Next, we need to give our PR a title.
-Let's call it "Add Python Analysis".
+By default, your PR will get the title from your last commit.
+We can leave this as is.

 We can leave a note in the PR description, like: